olabiranj/brass-pay/README.md

 # Brass Pay

-A payment gateway app for Brass
+A payment solution for Brass

 ## Docs